 Automatic control is essential to maintain a reasonable environment in the greenhouse.
 On a winter day with varying amounts of sunlight and clouds, the temperature can fluctuate greatly; close supervision would be required if a manual ventilation system were in use.

 A water supply is essential.
 Hand watering is acceptable for most greenhouse crops if someone is available when the task needs to be done, but many hobbyists travel.
-A variety of automatic watering systems are available to help to do the task over short periods of time.
-Time clocks or mechanical evaporation sensors can be used to control automatic watering systems.
+A variety of automatic watering systems are available to help do the task over short periods of time.
+Timers or mechanical evaporation sensors can be used to control automatic watering systems.

 Season Extension: Introduction and Basic Principles by Debbie Roos and Doug Jones

 Other Publications in North Carolina Extension Gardener Handbook

 - 1. Soils & Plant Nutrients